* Eight new candidates nominated by ZTE’s controlling shareholder

 By Sue-Lin Wong and Sijia Jiang

-Some shareholders attending ZTE’s annual general meeting (AGM) at its Shenzhen headquarters in southern China expressed dismay at the huge losses they have suffered as a result of the ban that has sent ZTE shares into a tailspin.
+Some shareholders attending ZTE’s annual general meeting (AGM) at its Shenzhen headquarters in southern China expressed dismay at the huge losses they have suffered as a result of a plunge in the company’s shares due to the ban.

 Shares of China’s No.2 telecommunications equipment maker have cratered 60 percent, wiping out more than $11 billion of the company’s market valuation, since trading resumed earlier this month following a two-month hiatus.